Updated June 8, 2023

 Companies could opt for display ads if the objective is for brand building and not expecting immediate sales conversion or booking.

-The other view is that Emarketing is a broader and digital marketing is a subset of it as it is confined to a certain location such as digital banners in malls and traffic junctions on busy roadsDigital marketing can also be done in movie houses as medium used now is not the film but TV or digital cameras.
+Some people argue that Emarketing is a broader category than digital marketing and that digital marketing is a subset of it, limited to specific locations like digital banners displayed in malls or at traffic junctions on busy roadsDigital marketing can also make use of movie theaters, as the medium used nowadays is TV or digital cameras instead of film.
 Or the other option is to classify as online digital promotion and offline digital promotion activities.

-The use of digital and Emarketing is set to improve in 2016 but will become more targeted, people-based and stricter on return on investment (ROI).
-When digital marketing is seen as all-encompassing including online and offline, it is predicted that marketers will be under increased pressure to sole challenges such as getting a clear view of the customer across disparate data sources, connecting the past to a customer’s intent, and demonstrating attribution and ROI, according to Signal.
+In 2016, businesses expected marketing professionals to increase their usage of digital and e-marketing techniques, specifically targeting individual customers, measuring ROI, and achieving better outcomes.
+When digital marketing is seen as all-encompassing, including online and offline, it is predicted that marketers will be under increased pressure to solve challenges such as getting a clear view of the customer across disparate data sources, connecting the past to a customer’s intent, and demonstrating attribution and ROI, according to Signal.